apple/swift-collections/Documentation/Container-design.md

 <details><summary>Click to expand footnote</summary>

 > Some readers may note a problem with the assumption that accessing storage held in memory cannot possibly fail.
-While it is true that accessing memory can trigger faults (e.g., consider `mmap`ped regions), we lack the means to turn these faults into recoverable errors in Swift, and it seems unlikely it would be actually desirable to design container protocols around a hypothetical future language direction like that.
-The pragmatic choice is to assume that container types are stored in memory allocated using Swift's dedicated heap allocation primitives, and access to them can never fail without crashing the entire process (or at least bringing down an isolated subsystem within it).
+While it is true that accessing memory can trigger hardware-level exceptions (e.g., consider I/O errors while accessing memory-mapped files or devices, or running out of physical memory while trying to resolve pretty much any page fault), we lack the means to turn these faults into recoverable errors in Swift.
+>
+> Additionally, it seems unlikely it would be actually desirable to design container protocols to accommodate a hypothetical future language direction like that: all memory access can potentially fail, including access to instructions while executing program code (which is typically at least partially memory mapped), access to heap-allocated memory (which also commonly relies on page faults to delay actually allocating memory until first access), access to the stack (same problem), etc. Trying to model all these (plus logic issues like integer overflows etc) as locally recoverable errors seems hopeless.
+>
+> The pragmatic choice is to assume that access to a container's memory can never fail without crashing the entire process.
+(Perhaps in the fullness of time we may figure out how to carve up Swift processes into cleanly isolated subsystems so that such traps can cause only the triggering subsystem to be abandoned, but the rest of the process can still continue running, to safely perform an orderly shutdown of whatever remains.
+Or perhaps we could just rely on subprocesses for that; after all, that is a big reason why modern operating systems have them.)

 </details>